-- The large collecting power and dark (V = 22.0 mag/sq.arcsec at zenith during lunar minimum) skies mean that diffuse low surface brightness objects are ideal for very competitive results. - Likewise, brighter objects where most of the light is above background regardless of the PSF size and shape, can be observed very efficiently. - There are several modes of spectroscopy, including multi-object, Fabry-Perot and polarimetric capabilities.
+- The large collecting power and dark skies (V = 22.0 mag/sq.arcsec at zenith during dark time and Solar minimum) mean that diffuse low surface brightness objects are ideal for very competitive results. - Likewise, brighter objects where most of the light is above background regardless of the PSF size and shape, can be observed very efficiently. - There are several modes of spectroscopy, including high-speed, high-resolution, multi-object, Fabry-Perot and polarimetric capabilities.
 Some of these observing modes are rare on large telescopes.
-All modes are available all the time, SALT is capable of changing modes and instruments on-the-fly in less than a minute, as well as combining modes. - Read Sections 4.3, 6.3, 7.5 and 8.3 for information on instrument sensitivities and, above all, play with the Instrument Simulators available at http://astronomers.salt.ac.za/software/.
+All modes are available all of the time; SALT is capable of changing modes and instruments on-the-fly in less than a minute, as well as combining modes. - Read Sections 4.3, 6.3, 7.5 and 8.3 for information on instrument sensitivities and, above all, play with the Instrument Simulators available at http://astronomers.salt.ac.za/software/.